-Priority Specific objective Fund Code Amount (EUR) 1 RSO2.5 33.
-Other approaches - No territorial targeting 22 130 254
+Priority Specific objective Fund Code Amount (EUR) 1 RSO2.5 NDICI 33.
+Other approaches - No territorial targeting 42 089 706

-2.1.3.
-Specific objective: RSO2.7.
-Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing all forms of pollution

-2.1.3.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate
+- 2.1.3.
+Specific objective: RSO2.6.
+Promoting the transition to a circular and resource efficient economy Reference: point (e) of Article 17(3) - 2.1.3.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate